insertfatjokehere/CSC344/hw4/README.md

 # CSC344 Assignment 4 (Prolog)

-  1. write a tiny Scala program (of any kind) that includes at least one arithmetic expression, one subclass, and one function-type.
+  1. Write a tiny Scala program (of any kind) that includes at least one arithmetic expression, one subclass, and one function-type.
 You need not include uses of generic types.
      For simplicity, give a name to every term and declaration.

   2. Encode the entities and types used into a Prolog program that also includes relevant Scala type rules.
 As discussed in class, your encoding need not look anything like Scala.